From 1 April 2022 a new tax on plastic packaging was introduced, affecting manufacturers and importers of plastic in the UK.

 The aim of Plastic Packaging Tax is to encourage businesses to use recycled plastic, thus increasing its demand and incentivising more plastic to be diverted from landfill and incineration to be recycled.

 Who will Plastic Packaging Tax apply to?

-Plastic Packaging Tax will apply to ‘persons acting in the course of a business’ who manufacture or import 10 or more tonnes of plastic packaging over a 12-month period or expect to do so in the next 30 days.
-It will not apply to packaging which is made of at least 30% recycled plastic.
+Plastic Packaging Tax applies to ‘persons acting in the course of a business’ who manufacture or import 10 or more tonnes of plastic packaging over a 12-month period or expect to do so in the next 30 days.
+It does not apply to packaging which is made of at least 30% recycled plastic.

 Where 10 or more tonnes of plastic packaging has been manufactured in last 12 months, the business becomes liable from first day of next month and must register by the first day of the subsequent month.